Louis Luckins: Biography

 Luckins was born in Springsure, Queensland, the son of Louis Wells Luckins Snr and his wife Bridget Mary (née Armitage).
 He was educated at Mount Morgan State School and after leaving school he served in the Natal Civil Service from 1903 to 1906.
 He fought in the Native Rebellion there in 1906 where he was awarded the medal and clasp before heading to China where he was an officer in the Chinese Maritime Customs from 1907 to 1914.
-He fought in the Chinese Revolution of 1911 and received a Chinese decoration by the Viceroy of Canton for saving lives in the 1907 typhoon in China.
+He fought in the 1911 Revolution and received a Chinese decoration by the Viceroy of Canton for saving lives in the 1907 typhoon in China.

 After receiving Imperial Customs appointments in Batavia, Singapore, Philippines and Western Australia he came to Brisbane in 1917 where he was a valuer and real estate agent until 1944.

 On 7 October 1914 Luckins married Frances Mary Clews (died 1974) and together had one son.
 He died in 1970 and was cremated at Mt Thompson Crematorium.